-Bullying can be verbal or physical, can include damage to property and can even take place through messaging apps or social media sites.
+Bullying can be verbal or physical, can include damage to property and can take place through messaging apps and social media.
 Children who look and sound different to their peers may be more of a target for bullies and can be more sensitive to teasing and comments.
 It may not be easy for teachers or parents to recognise at first that a child is being bullied, as children will often not want to tell anyone out of fear or even embarrassment.

 Signs a child may be being bullied include:

 - They are frightened travelling to or from school, or have changed their route

 - They often try to avoid going to school or are regularly absent

 - Their school work and/or participation in school begins to decline

 - Their property is damaged, destroyed or ‘goes missing’, including money

 - They become withdrawn, distressed, stop eating or start stammering